Whiskers-Apps/whiskers-launcher/README.md

 </div>

 # About
-Simple Keyboard Launcher is very clean, customizable launcher for Linux and Windows.
+Whiskers Launcher is very clean, customizable launcher for Linux and Windows.
 It supports extensions and multiple themes.

-The launcher is still in **alpha**, so bug reports and suggestions are welcome as long they are respectful :)
+The launcher is still in **beta**, so bug reports and suggestions are welcome as long they are respectful :)
+Ps: if you want to make a logo feel free to do it 🤣

 # Screenshots
 <details>